Estate planning can feel overwhelming. It forces you to consider your mortality – but when the time comes, your family will be grateful you did.

 - Establish a line of beneficiary: Assume you want to leave your fortune to two children from a prior marriage.
 At the same time, you want to provide for your current spouse in the event that you die first.
 In such cases, a spousal trust can be an excellent answer.
 It will support your spouse for the rest of his or her life.
 When your spouse dies, the trust will divide the assets among your children in accordance with your intentions.

-A power of attorney (POA) is a legally enforceable document that delegates authority to one or more individuals or a trust business to make financial and medical decisions on your behalf if you are unable to do so due to disability, disease, ageing, or any other cause.
+A power of attorney (POA) is one of the legal documents that delegates authority to one or more individuals or a trust business to make financial and medical decisions on your behalf if you are unable to do so due to disability, disease, ageing, or any other cause.
 Because your POA may be in charge of your legal, financial, and health decisions, you should select someone you trust, who knows your values, and who will act in your best interests.

 The four most vital estate planning factors